Anze1508/localstack-todo-app-demo/README.md

 - LocalStack installed and running.
 - AWS CLI installed and configured to use LocalStack.
 - Python and pip installed.
-- Basic familiarity with terminal or command prompt.

 ## Step 1: Setup LocalStack and create a DynamoDB Table